certbot/certbot/tools/docker/README.md

 Running `./build.sh <TAG> && ./deploy.sh <TAG>` causes the Docker images to be built and deployed to Docker Hub where `<TAG>` is the base of the tag that should be given to the given images.
+The tag should either be `nightly` or a git version tag like `v0.34.0`.
 The given tag is only the base of the tag because the CPU architecture is also added to the tag.

 Configuration